Yarin78/morphy/morphy-cbh/docs/moves.md

 the format as the same move gets encoded differently depending on the move number.

 Further, each encoding mode above uses a different translation table.
 There are hundreds of these translation tables in the ChessBase executable files.
+See the source code of Morphy for the contents of these translation tables.

 #### <a name="simple_move_encoder">Simple move encoder</a>

+Every move is stored as a 16-bit word (Big Endian).

+If the `reverse` flag above is _not_ set, bit 0-5 is the index of the source square, and bit 6-11 the index of the destination square (0=a1, 1=a2, etc).
+If the `reverse` flag is set, the source and destination squares are swapped.
+If both squares are 0, the move is a null move.
+If the move is a pawn promotion, bit 12-13 represents the new piece (0=queen, 1=rook, 2=bishop, 3=knight).

+Variations are built up similarly as the compact (default) move encoder above, with the difference that start- and end markers are stored in the same byte as the move.
+If bit 15 is set, a new variation starts before the move has been decoded.
+If bit 14 is set, a variation ends _after_ the move has been decoded.

 ## <a name="cbg_text">CBG text data</a>

+This section describes "games" that contains textual content instead of a chess game.
 All integers describing the text data are in Little Endian, unless otherwise specified.

 | Ofs | Bytes | Description
 | --- | --- | ---